 The Information Research Services (IRS) serves as the “frontline liaison” between the divisions of OASCR and its internal and external customers for responding to employment and program complaint inquiries and issues.
 Inquiries are received and responded to by telephone, email, fax, and traditional mail.

-The IRS call center is manned by a team leader and three customer service technicians, two of whom are bilingual (Spanish).
+The IRS call center is manned by a team leader and three customer service technicians, one of whom is bilingual (Spanish).
 This small unit of dedicated staff handles over 6000 employment and USDA program complaint inquiries annually.

 Records management is essential to OASCR in providing timely, accurate, and useful records in accomplishing its mission.
 RMS is responsible for establishing an effective records management program for OASCR.

 - Monitor and control the creation of all records.

 - Reduce operating costs through proper maintenance and disposition of records.